jitsedesmet/thesis/_papers/thesis-report/additional/extended-abstract.typ

 + deleting a resource.
 ]

-#IRT[We definitely need to mention some results here in some way!
-E.g. via a figure or table.
-Feel free to shorten future work to make space for this.]
+Choke points 1 and 3 are most essential for SGV, we therefore provide the measure execution time for these in respectively @fig1:res-insert-data-complete and @fig1:res-delete-insert-id.
+The interested reader can find the other evaluations in the accompanying document.

-From these evaluations, we concluded that our hypothesis holds for all choke points except one.
+From evaluations, we concluded that our hypothesis holds when we compare the execution time of an SGV query engine to a non-SGV engine that executes the same operations.
-An SGV-aware query engine evaluating a query that does move the resource is slower than the same query evaluated by a non-SGV aware engine.
-Note that the other engine does not move the resource, and that a SPARQL query has no way of expressing a resource move because it cannot express the CBD.
+Note that using a non-SGV engine, one cannot express the resource move using a single SPARQL query because SPARQL cannot express the CBD.

-We can thus conclude from our benchmarks that the hypothesis holds only in case the SGV-query behaviour could be expressed using a SPARQL query.
+#figure(
+  insert-data-short,
+  caption: [Average execution time of inserting data (avg. of 100 runs)] ) <fig1:res-insert-data-complete>

+#figure(
+  delete-insert-id-short,
+  caption: [Average execution time of moving a resource (avg. of 100 runs)] ) <fig1:res-delete-insert-id>

 = Future Work